-The Confirmation of Status process allows the student to have an assessment of his/her work by two assessors, normally other than the supervisor(s), to give a clear indication of whether, if the work on the thesis continues develop satisfactorily, consideration of submission within the course of three further terms would appear to be reasonable.
+The Confirmation of Status process allows the student to have an assessment of his/her work by two assessors, to give a clear indication of whether it would be reasonable to consider submission within the course of a further three terms, if work on the thesis continues to develop satisfactorily.
 However, successful confirmation of status should not be seen as being explicitly linked to the final outcome of the examination of the thesis.